vacu9708/Study-records/Computer architecture/readme.md

 * **Temporal locality** : Data that has been referenced is likely to be referenced shortly again.
 * **Space locality** : Data next to data that has been referenced is likely to be referenced shortly.

-## Cache miss
+## Cache hit and Cache miss
+* On a cache hit : the CPU can quickly retrieve data from the cache.
-A cache miss is an event in which an attempt to retrieve data from a cache.
-It is an antonym of Cache hit.<br>
+* A cache miss is an event in which an attempt to retrieve data from a cache, where the CPU has to fetch the data from the main memory to the cache.<br>
-If cache misses happen too much, having cache memory is worse than not having it because the time taken to find data in cache memory was wasted.<br>
+* **If cache misses happen too much**, having cache memory is worse than not having it because the time taken to find data in cache memory was wasted.<br>

 ## Cache placement policies
 * **Direct Mapped Cache**